dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

        - The writable `JsonValue` internal value is based on CLR types, not a string representing JSON.
 For example, a `JsonValue` initialized with an `int` keeps that `int` value without boxing or converting to a string-based field.
 - The dynamic support code example.
 During 5.0, [dynamic support](https://github.com/dotnet/runtime/issues/29690) was not able to be implemented due to schedule constraints.
 Instead, a [code example](https://github.com/dotnet/runtime/pull/42097) was provided that enables `dynamic` and a writeable DOM that can be used by any 3.0+ runtime in order to unblock the community and also has been useful in gathering feedback for the design proposed here.
 - Azure prototyping.
 The Azure SDK team needs a writable DOM, and supporting `dynamic` is important for some scenarios but not all.
 A [prototype](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/core/Azure.Core.Experimental) has been created.
 Work is also being coordinated with the C# team to support Intellisense with `dynamic`, although that is not expected to be implemented in time to be used in 6.0.
 - Newtonsoft's Json.NET.
 This has a similar `JToken` class hierarchy and support for `dynamic`.
-The `JToken` hierarchy includes a single `JValue` type to represent all value types, like is being proposed here (instead of separate types for string, number and boolean).
+The `JToken` hierarchy includes a single `JValue` type to represent known value types.
 Json.NET also has implicit and explicit operators similar as to what is being proposed here.
   - Converting code using Json.NET to System.Text.Json should be fairly straightforward although not all Json.NET features are implemented.
 See the "Features not proposed in first round" section for more information.
+  - The `JsonValue` proposed here supports assigning any value (custom data types, POCOs, collection, anonymous types) which will be serialized appropriately; this is useful for building JSON to match non-trivial contracts.
+This is not possible with Json.NET as it only allows "known" primitive types for `JValue` along with `JObject` and `JArray` for objects and collections.

 ## Layering
 During deserialization, `JsonNode` uses `JsonElement`.